1. Adding new customers in DataTill

 1.2.3 Filling in the customer details:

-Let me start off by mentioning that you cannot generate a customer code if the customer’s details are not filled in.
-This means that you first need to fill in the Company Name or the contact name before you can generate a code.
-In the red section below you will see all the required fields that should be filled in for companies.
+Before you can generate a customer code (accounting code), you will need to complete the customer or company’s details first.
+Only once this information has been completed, will the customer’s account code generate.
+In the red section below, you will see all the required fields that should be filled in for companies.
 In the blue section below, you will see all the required fields that should be filled in for normal home users and their families.

 1.2.4 Accounting code – a.k.a customer code.